Pekoooo/Go4Lunch/README.md

 App that allows you to choose a restaurant from your surroundings and let all your coworkers know that you're eating there for lunch.
 The app helps to organize lunch break between coworkers.
-You'll be able to tell the others where you are going, and see where they are going too.
+You'll be able to tell the others where you are going and see where they are going too.
 You will also receive a reminder via notification everyday at 12 that will contain the restaurant you choose, where it is located and who is going with you.